 Condemnation.
-If all the Premises are taken for any public or quasi-public use under any Legal Requirement or by eminent domain, or by purchase or easement in lieu thereof (a “Taking”), or if a partial Taking would materially reduce or impair the size, access to, or use of the Premises by Tenant, then upon notice by Tenant this Lease will terminate on the effective date of such Taking, and Base Rent and Operating Expenses will be apportioned as of said date.
+If all the Premises are taken for any public or quasi-public use under any Legal Requirement or by eminent domain, or by purchase or easement in lieu thereof (a “Taking”), or if a partial Taking would materially reduce or impair the size, access to, or use of the Premises by Tenant, then upon notice by Tenant within thirty (30) days of a Taking this Lease will terminate on the effective date of such Taking, and Base Rent and Operating Expenses will be apportioned as of said date.
 For partial Takings without termination, Landlord will promptly, at its sole cost, restore and reconstruct the Premises, and the Base Rent and Operating Expenses will be reduced to such extent as may be fair and reasonable under the circumstances.
-If allowed under Legal Requirements, Tenant may separately pursue a claim against the condemnor for (a) the value of the Tenant Percentage, Tenant’s Property or Tenant-Made Alterations; (b) Tenant’s moving costs; (c) Tenant’s loss of business; and/or (d) Tenant’s leasehold interest, or if such damages and/or expenses are included in Landlord’s condemnation award, Landlord will turn over such portion of its award to Tenant, provided in either event such award does not reduce Landlord’s award.
+If allowed under Legal Requirements, Tenant may separately pursue a claim against the condemner for (a) the value of the Tenant Percentage, Tenant’s Property or Tenant-Made Alterations; (b) Tenant’s moving costs; (c) Tenant’s loss of business; and/or (d) Tenant’s leasehold interest, or if such damages and/or expenses are included in Landlord’s condemnation award, Landlord will turn over such portion of its award to Tenant, provided in either event such award does not reduce Landlord’s award.
 Landlord will promptly notify Tenant of any threatened Taking known to Landlord and allow Tenant to participate in such negotiations if it is customary in such jurisdiction.

 Assignment and Subletting.

 Transfers.
 Except as set forth below, without Landlord’s prior consent, Tenant will not assign this Lease, sublease any portion of the Premises, or grant any license or right to use any portion of the Premises (each, a “Transfer”) to any person or entity (a “Transferee”).
 Landlord will approve or disapprove of any Transfer request within ten (10) days following receipt of the request and will provide reasons for any disapproval.
 If Landlord does not respond within ten (10) days, then Tenant may send Landlord an additional copy of the notice.
 If Landlord does not respond to such additional notice within three (3) Business Days, then Tenant may send a third (3rd) copy of the notice, stating “FAILURE TO RESPOND WITHIN 3 BUSINESS DAYS WILL CONSTITUTE DEEMED APPROVAL,” and, if Landlord does not approve or disapprove within three (3) Business Days, the request will be deemed approved.
 Notwithstanding anything to the contrary, Tenant may effect a Transfer, without Landlord’s consent, to (i) any entity controlling, controlled by, or under common control with Tenant (an “Affiliated Entity”); (ii) any entity resulting from the merger or consolidation of or with Tenant or an Affiliated Entity; (iii) any person or entity that acquires all (or substantially all) of the assets of Tenant or an Affiliated Entity; (iv) any successor of Tenant or an Affiliated Entity by reason of public offering, reorganization, dissolution, or sale of stock, membership, or partnership interests or assets (each of the scenarios described in clauses (i)–(iv) above, a “Tenant Affiliate”); or (v) any third party doing business with Tenant or any Tenant Affiliate at the Premises (collectively, “Permitted Transferees”).
-Section 17(b) does not apply to Permitted Transferees.
-Section 17(c) does not apply to an assignment to a Permitted Transferee.
 Upon a Transfer (other than a sublease), and provided that the Guaranty remains in place, Tenant will be automatically released from all obligations under this Lease occurring after the date of such Transfer.
+With respect to any Transfer, the Guaranty shall remain in place.